parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.Nonlinear.MaxIter   50

-This key specifies the maximum number of vectors to be used in setting up the Krylov subspace in the GMRES iterative solver.
+*integer* **Solver.Linear.KrylovDimension** 10 This key specifies the maximum number of vectors to be used in setting up the Krylov subspace in the GMRES iterative solver.
 These vectors are of problem size and it should be noted that large increases in this parameter can limit problem sizes.
 However, increasing this parameter can sometimes help nonlinear solver convergence.
-Example Useage:

 .. container:: list